Syversten Web-Application for buying apartments

-- Domain PropTech / Real Estate
+PropTech / Real Estate

 How we work

-We started with a discovery phase focused on understanding two very different user mental models living inside one product — the casual browser scrolling through listings, and the engaged buyer experimenting with renovation ideas.
+We opened with a discovery phase focused on understanding two very different user mental models living inside one product: the casual browser scrolling through listings, and the engaged buyer experimenting with renovation ideas.
 Our UX team mapped both flows separately before designing the transitions between them, while our frontend developers prototyped the AI visualization layer in parallel to validate technical feasibility early.
-The team operated in weekly sprints with direct client communication, iterating on designs based on real usage scenarios rather than assumptions.

 Landing Page Overview